-After-Care hours are from school dismissal until 6:00 PM daily.
-If you are unable to pick your child up by 6:00 PM, it is your responsibility to contact the teacher on the After-Care cell phone-(202-667-3167) to let us know your circumstances.
-Parents, whose children are picked up after 6:00 PM according to the school clock, should be prepared to pay \$1 per minute per child to the staff on duty.
-Persistent lateness will result in dismissal from the program.
+After-Care hours are from school dismissal until 5:45 PM daily.
+If you are unable to pick your child up by 5:45 PM, it is your responsibility to contact the teacher on the After-Care cell phone-(202-667-3167) to let us know your circumstances.
+Parents, whose children are picked up after 5:45 PM according to the school clock, should be prepared to pay \$2 per minute per child to the staff on duty.